World War II reparations: Soviet Union

 The Soviet Union received compensation under the Paris Peace Treaty in 1947 from four Axis allied powers, in addition to the large reparations paid to the Soviet Union by the Soviet Occupation Zone in Germany and the eventual German Democratic Republic in the form of machinery (entire factories were dismantled and shipped to the Soviet Union) as well as food, industrial products, and consumer goods.
 The USSR was owed $100 million from Italy, $300 million from Finland, $200 million from Hungary, and $300 million from Romania, amounting to approximately $12 billion in total in 2022.

+Bilateral compensation agreements

+The Bilateral Compensation Agreements for Victims of the Nazi Regime were signed in the late 1950s and early 1960s between West Germany and twelve Western European countries: Austria, Belgium, Denmark, France, Greece, Italy, Luxembourg, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom, to compensate victims of the Nazi regime.
+In the bilateral agreements Germany settled on paying DM 876 million.
+Because of these agreements Germany denied financial liability for subsequent compensation claims by war crime victims and their family members in subsequent court cases.

 Other Axis nations

 Italian reparation payments amounted to about 366 million USD and were paid to the Soviet Union, Greece, Yugoslavia, Albania, and Ethiopia.
 Finland, Romania and Hungary had to pay reparations worth about 300 million USD each, mostly paid in natural goods.
 Bulgaria had to pay reparations worth about 70 million USD.
 Most of these reparations were not paid in full by the countries which later fell under the umbrella of the Soviet Union, because the Soviet Union officially cancelled them.

 Japan paid its reparations similar to Germany through dismantling of industrial equipment, delivery of raw materials and confiscation of industrial output.
 Only minor payments were made to other Asian countries, specifically to Burma, Cambodia, Indonesia, Laos, Philippines, South Korea, Vietnam, and Thailand.
 Overall Japanese reparations amounted to about 1.5 billion US dollars which was about 4% of its GDP.